mcalla314/tkintertoy/docs/tutorial.rst

 #.
 This is where the actual map making code would begin.
 #.
 Exit the program.

-Notice, if the user clicks on the Cancel button, the program exits at step 17.
+Notice, if the user clicks on the Cancel button, the program exits at line 17.

 Dynamic Widgets
 ===============